m-e-w/steam_bi/README.md

     - Templated dashboards for data visualization software (Power BI, Superset TBD)
     - Screenshots and other sample exports

-## sbi-client
-- Placeholder directory for all front-end related project resources

 ## sbi-worker
 - Python backend 'worker'.
 This is what does the 'heavy lifting' so to speak.
 All code for the worker is found here.